jaohar/jaohar.github.io/index.md

 	</div>
 </div>

-- Promotito is a conversation-based application consultancy.
+Promotito is a conversation-based application consultancy.
+We can help you in the following ways:
+-
-- We can help develop or refine conversational agents to help you, help others, reach their goals
+- To develop or refine conversational agents to help you, help others, reach their goals
-- Call to action that asks for a conversation to be had around what people need
+- **insert call to action that asks for a conversation to be had around what people need
-- psychology, measurement, survey design, methodology, public health. worked in research and data collection for over 10 years
+- **psychology, measurement, survey design, methodology, public health. worked in research and data collection for over 10 years